Expungement: Almost Like It Never Happened

 Oklahoma Expungement Procedures

 It is never to soon to consider how to expunge your record when you face a criminal charge.
-An Oklahoma expungement attorney may advise you about steps you may take even before your case is closed to be sure your criminal history is removed from court records.
+An Oklahoma expungement attorney may advise you about steps you may take even before your case is closed to ensure that your criminal history is removed from court records.

 When Can Cases Be Expunged?

 When a person has met all of the conditions of probation and a case has been dismissed, in some cases the court records may be sealed.
-It is not an automatic procedure.
-A person must file a petition for expungement to clear their record.
+However, this is not an automatic procedure.
+A person must file a petition for expungement to clear his or her record.

 In some cases, a person may file for “expunction” of court records two years after a deferred sentence is completed.
-A person convicted of a misdemeanor may request to have their record sealed 10 years after the end of the most recent misdemeanor conviction.
-A person convicted of a non-violent felony may be eligible to have court records sealed if they have not been convicted of a misdemeanor in the past 15 years.
+A person convicted of a misdemeanor may request to have their record sealed five years after the end of the most recent misdemeanor conviction.

 Clean Your Record, Repair Your Reputation

-When a criminal record follows you wherever you go and gets in the way of your success call the Oklahoma expungement lawyers at the Wirth Law Office.
+When a criminal record follows you wherever you go and gets in the way of your success, call the Oklahoma expungement lawyers at Wirth Law Office.

-Tulsa, OK expungement attorney James M. Wirth can represent Oklahomans who want to clear their name by expunging the record of their criminal case.
-If you’ve had a brush with the law and want to know how to get criminal records expunged in Oklahoma, call Mr. Wirth at (918) 879-1681.
+Tulsa, OK expungement attorney James Wirth can represent Oklahomans who want to clear their name by expunging the record of their criminal case.
+If you’ve had a brush with the law and want to know how to get criminal records expunged in Oklahoma, call Mr. Wirth at 918-879-1681.

 Don’t let your past get in the way of your future.
-If you need a free consultation with an Oklahoma attorney or criminal defense lawyer in Tulsa about how to expunge your record, call the Wirth Law Office – Tulsa at (918) 879-1681 immediately.
+If you need a free consultation with an Oklahoma attorney or criminal defense lawyer in Tulsa about how to expunge your record, call 918-879-1681 immediately.